 The Stonewall Bank Yelloweye Rockfish Conservation Area, approximately 15 miles west of Newport, is closed to the take of rockfish, lingcod, flatfish and other species in the groundfish group.

-This is prime time for spearfishing along rocky jetties and rocky outcrops in bays.
+Visibility for spearfishing along rocky jetties and rocky outcrops in bays is still good this time of year, except in bays following heavy rains.
 On good ocean days a boat trip to rocky ocean reefs will provide excellent hunting.
-Two things work in a spearfishers favor during this time of year: good visibility (usually 15 feet or better) and lingcod are guarding their nests in shallow water.

-The early recreational ocean salmon from Cape Falcon to Humbug Mountain will be open March 15 through April 30 for all salmon except coho.
+The early recreational ocean salmon from Cape Falcon to Humbug Mountain opened March 15 and runs through April 30 for all salmon except coho.
 All other regulations including length limits, bag limits, gear restrictions and area restrictions from the 2013 ocean salmon regulations are in effect.

 The early 2014 ocean salmon seasons (prior to May 1) were set under the 2013 season setting process.
-These early seasons, including opening dates, may be modified by in-season action by NOAA Fisheries at the March Pacific Fishery Management Council meeting (March 8-13, 2014).
+Other salmon seasons for the year are still under development.

 Fishing for Pacific halibut in Oregon is closed.